 - It is the handler’s responsibility to assure that the service animal does not display behaviors or noises that are deemed disruptive to others, unless said noise/behaviors are part of the needed disability service to the handler.

 - The service animal is out of control and the handler does not take effective action to control it.
-If improper animal behavior happens repeatedly, the handler may be prohibited from bringing the animal into any university facility until the handler can demonstrate that s/he has taken significant steps to mitigate the behavior.
+If improper animal behavior happens repeatedly, the handler may be prohibited from bringing the animal into any University facility until the handler can demonstrate that they have taken significant steps to mitigate the behavior.

 - The service animal is not housebroken.

 - The service animal is a direct threat.
 A handler may be directed to remove an animal the University determines to be a substantial and direct threat to the health and safety of individuals.
 This may occur due to an extremely ill animal, or the presence of an animal in a sensitive area such as a medical facility, sterile environments, and research laboratories.

 When there is a legitimate reason to ask that a service animal be removed, University staff will work with the person with the disability to obtain goods or services without the animal's presence.

 Be sure to respond to inquiries from OAS regarding the animal that is required due to a disability and include what work or task the dog has been trained to perform.

 Provide evidence of current clean health certificates and vaccinations (required).

 Provide evidence of current New York State dog license.